xXorAa/qlzip/README.md

+# To build qlzip program

+    make -f qdos/Makefile.qlzip
+    sudo make -f qdos/Makefile.qlzip install

+# To use

+To add an _exe that has XTcc and create the QL directory entry

+    qlzip -Q2 test.zip test_exe

+# Original README

 Zip 3.0 is the first Zip update adding large file support.
 For now Zip 2.3x remains available and supported, but users should switch to this new release.